-Violence and injuries affect everyone, regardless of age, race or economic status.
-Nearly 180,000 people die in the U.S. yearly from injury - one person every 3 minutes.
-And, deaths are only part of the problem.
+Violence and injuries affect everyone, regardless of age, race, or economic status.
+Nearly 131,000 people die in the U.S. yearly from an unintentional injury.
+And deaths are only part of the problem.
 Each year, millions of people are injured and survive.
-They are faced with life-long mental, physical and financial problems.
+They are faced with life-long mental, physical, and financial problems.

 Injury prevention focuses on potential injury patterns and promotes or implements programs to educate the community about preventable injuries.
 Our Trauma Services team is committed to teaching the importance of injury prevention.
 Some of our programs include the following:

 Falls are a significant concern for Iowans, especially with Iowa's aging population.
 For all age groups, falls are the second leading cause of injury deaths in Iowa, and the leading cause of injury hospitalizations and emergency visits in Iowa.
-For those over the age of 65, falls are the leading cause of injury deaths with the highest rate in those over the age of 84.
-The causes of falling vary with contributing factors, including: reduced strength in lower extremities, use of four or more medications, poor vision, chronic health problems and unsafe home conditions.
+One in Three older adults (65+) will fall each year, and every 29 minutes an older adult dies from a fall related injury.
+For those over the age of 65, falls are the leading cause of injury deaths with the highest rate in those over the age of 85.
+The causes of falling vary with contributing factors, including: reducing strength in lower extremities, use of four or more medications, poor vision, chronic health problems and unsafe home conditions.

 Four things you can do to prevent falls:

-- Have your healthcare provider review your medications.
-Some medications, or combination of medications can make you dizzy or sleepy and make you fall.
+2. Have your healthcare provider review your medications.
+Some medications or combination of medications can make you dizzy or sleepy and make you fall.

-- Make your home safer.
+4. Make your home safer.
 About half of all falls occur at home.
-There are several things you can do to make your home safer - remove clutter, small rugs that you may trip over, and install grab bars near the bathtub and toilet.
+There are several things you can do to make your home safer- remove clutter; small rugs that you may trip over, and install grab bars near the bathtub and toilet.

 Matter of Balance (MOB) Course